XD2Sketch/react-chat-stream/README.md

 yarn add @magicul/react-chat-stream
 ```

-## Using your own API to stream back chat responses
+## Using your own API to stream back chat-like responses (similar to ChatGPT).

 With the `useChatStream` hook, you can easily integrate your own API
 to stream chat responses.
 The following example demonstrates how to